-The Deliverable D8.1 Project Dissemination Plan, vers.1, is a public deliverable (PU) and also a demonstrator (DEM) making it a living document under the MEESO project.
-This is the first version by project month 6.
+The Deliverable D8.1 Project Dissemination Plan, vers.2, is a public deliverable (PU) and also a demonstrator (DEM) making it a living document under the MEESO project.
+This is the second version by the end of the first project reporting period in month 18.
 It functions as an external and internal project dissemination plan that is updated and expanded on continuous basis.
 The project will communicate existing knowledge and project results through public platforms and scientific journals following an internal and external Project Dissemination Plan.

-The Project Dissemination Plan provides the strategies and overview for the external and internal project communication, dissemination, and outreach with communication means, structures, pathways, and timelines.
+The Project Dissemination Plan provides the strategies and overview for the external and internal project communication, dissemination. and outreach communication means, structures, pathways, and timelines.
 This also includes an overview of planned reports, publications of different types (e.g. scientific articles and reports), project products (e.g. public extranet and internal sharepoint intranet web sites, training and capacity building through courses/webinars, workshops with stakeholder engagement, survey and fishery manuals/videos), management advice provision, administrative documents, exploitation plans, data management plans, and other dissemination by work package and overall for the project and between work packages, including the management work package.
 There is to the extent necessary distinguished between the public and the project internal products and outcomes.